A Database for Research on Detection and Enhancement of Speech Transmitted over HF links: Ham Radio Database

 \subsection{Download}

 The database can be downloaded from \url{https://zenodo.org/record/4247491} and code examples on how to train and evaluate a neural network for \gls{SAD} on the presented data can be found in \url{https://github.com/fgnt/ham_radio}.
-The database is published under the CC BY 4.0 license and thereby free to use for any both commercial and non-commercial purposes.
+The database is published under the CC BY 4.0 license and is thereby free to use for any purpose, be it commercial or non-commercial.